An operational interpretation of coinductive types: Conclusions

 In the second part of the paper, we defined a type system~$\lambda^\Diamond$ combining simple types with nested higher-order (co)inductive types, and using size restrictions similarly to systems with sized types.
 We showed how to use the approximation theorem to prove soundness: if a finite decorated term~$t$ has type~$\tau$ in the system then its erasure infinitarily reduces to a $t' \in \valuation{\tau}{}{}$.
 Together with confluence modulo~$\Uc$ of the infinitary reduction relation and the stability of~$\valuation{\tau}{}{}$, this implies that any finite typable term has a well-defined interpretation in the right type.
 This provides an operational interpretation of typable terms which takes into account the ``limits'' of infinite reduction sequences.

 In particular, if a decorated term~$t$ has in the system~$\lambda^\Diamond$ a simple (co)inductive type~$\rho$ such that $\valuation{\rho}{}{}$ contains only normal forms, then the term~$\erase{t}$ is infinitarily weakly normalizing.
 It then follows from~\cite{KetemaSimonsen2010} that any outermost-fair, possibly infinite but weakly continuous, reduction sequence starting from~$\erase{t}$ ends in a normal form.
+Intuitively, this means that any ``fair'' reduction strategy always produces a normal form ``in the limit''.
 For instance, $\Strm$ mentioned in the introduction is such a type, i.e., all terms in~$\valuation{\Strm}{}{}$ are normal forms.
 If all elements of~$\valuation{\rho}{}{}$ are additionally finite, as e.g.~with $\rho = \Nat$, then~$\erase{t}$ is in fact finitarily weakly normalizing.